QiBeichun/beichun_qi.github.io/_posts/2017-07-26-welcome-to-my-blog!.markdown

 author: Qi Beichun
 ---
 This blog of mine is intended to help you know more about me.
-Here you can scan my résumé and read several of my publications.
+Here you can scan my résumé and read my publications.

 Enjoy yourself please :).